HSF/hsf.github.io/logo_contest.md

 # Logo contest

 It's time the HSF had a logo, so we're holding a contest.
 Put your creativity to work and send your proposals to the [HSF startup team](hep-sf-startup-team@googlegroups.com).
 We will add the proposals to [http://it.wikitolearn.org/Main_HSF_Page/Some_proposals_for_the_HSF_logo](http://it.wikitolearn.org/Main_HSF_Page/Some_proposals_for_the_HSF_logo), so that everybody can see your ideas.
-The deadline is Janurary 10th 2016.
+The deadline is January 10th 2016.
 So you have the entire Christmas break for forming ideas and preparing contributions.

 After the deadline there will be a community-wide vote on selecting the best logo.